neikei/vagrant-debian-ansible-lemp/README.md

 # Vagrant-Debian-Ansible-LEMP

-This is just a simple LEMP setup with nginx, php7 and mariadb on a CentOS box from the bento project.
+This is just a simple LEMP setup with nginx, php7 and mysql on a Debian box from the bento project.

 ## Requirements
 1. Virtualbox >= 5.1.14